nishad10/UTACSEC/README.md

 > MERN is a fullstack implementation in MongoDB, Expressjs, React/Redux, Nodejs.

-MongoDb for all storage, user info initially but after that also use mongodb to store other data to make site dynamic.
+MongoDb for all storage, user info and to store other data which makes site dynamic.

 React as a base for UI framework.